Blood Products

 Immune globulins

-Rh immune globulin (RhIg), given IM or IV, prevents development of maternal Rh antibodies that can result from fetomaternal hemorrhage Pathophysiology Hemolytic disease of the fetus and neonate is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal... read more .
-The standard dose of intramuscular RhIg (300 mcg) must be given to an Rh-negative mother immediately after abortion or delivery (live or stillborn) unless the infant is Rho(D) and Du negative or the mother’s serum already contains anti-Rho(D).
+Rh immune globulin, given IM or IV, prevents development of maternal Rh-D antibodies that can result from fetomaternal hemorrhage.
+The standard dose of intramuscular Rh immune globulin (300 mcg) must be given to an Rh-negative mother immediately after abortion or delivery (live or stillborn) unless the infant is Rh(D) and weak D negative or the mother’s serum already contains anti-Rh(D).
 If fetomaternal hemorrhage is > 30 mL, a larger dose is needed.
-If hemorrhage of this amount is suspected, testing of the volume of fetomaternal hemorrhage begins with the screening rosette test, which, if positive, is followed by a quantitative test (eg, Kleihauer-Betke test).
+If hemorrhage of this amount is suspected, testing of the volume of fetomaternal hemorrhage begins with the screening rosette test, which, if positive, is followed by a quantitative test (eg, Kleihauer-Betke test or flow cytometry).

 Platelets

-Platelet concentrates are used
+Platelet concentrates are used:

 Other products

 Many attempts have been made to develop blood substitutes using inert chemicals (eg, perfluorocarbons) or hemoglobin solutions to carry and deliver oxygen to tissues.
 Although these hemoglobin substitutes had promising ability to deliver oxygen to tissues during an emergency, several clinical trials have failed due to increased mortality and severe adverse cardiovascular toxicities (eg, hypotension).
-Attempts to regenerate platelets and RBCs from various stem cell sources are underway.
+Attempts to regenerate platelets and RBCs from various stem cell sources are underway (2).

 Drugs Mentioned In This Article